Problem gambling: Treatment

 Most treatment for problem gambling involves counseling, step-based programs, self-help, peer-support, medication, or a combination of these.
 However, no one treatment is considered to be most efficacious and, in the United States, no medications have been approved for the treatment of pathological gambling by the U.S. Food and Drug Administration (FDA).

 Gamblers Anonymous (GA) is a commonly used treatment for gambling problems.
 Modeled after Alcoholics Anonymous, GA is a twelve-step program that emphasizes a mutual-support approach.
 There are three in-patient treatment centers in North America.
 One form of counseling, cognitive behavioral therapy (CBT) has been shown to reduce symptoms and gambling-related urges.
 This type of therapy focuses on the identification of gambling-related thought processes, mood and cognitive distortions that increase one's vulnerability to out-of-control gambling.
 Additionally, CBT approaches frequently utilize skill-building techniques geared toward relapse prevention, assertiveness and gambling refusal, problem solving and reinforcement of gambling-inconsistent activities and interests.

 As to behavioral treatment, some recent research supports the use of both activity scheduling and desensitization in the treatment of gambling problems.
 In general, behavior analytic research in this area is growing There is evidence that the SSRI paroxetine is efficacious in the treatment of pathological gambling.
 Additionally, for patients with both pathological gambling and a comorbid bipolar spectrum condition, sustained-release lithium has shown efficacy in a preliminary trial.
-The opioid antagonist drug nalmefene has also been trialled quite successfully for the treatment of compulsive gambling.
+The opioid antagonist drug nalmefene has also been trialed quite successfully for the treatment of compulsive gambling.
 Group concepts based on CBT, such as the metacognitive training for problem gambling have also proven effective.